museumcomputernetwork/mcn-2020-git-haiku/index.md

-This is the new line
+Learning something new
-in your brief sweet waters
+the scent of flowers floating
-It’s the Doll’s Festival.
+Over the orchid